UCF-CECS-IT/fan-yao-theme/README.md

 ## Contributing

 Want to submit a bug report or feature request?
 Check out our [contributing guidelines](https://github.com/UCF/{{My-Project}}/blob/master/CONTRIBUTING.md) for more information.
 We'd love to hear from you!

+# Notes
+Remove blue bar for headings
+No projects on the main page, only specific page
+No team members for the main page add bio page

+- [x] show selected publications on the project summary page. simple list to save space.

+add selected publications for the main page (4 for now)

+make icons smaller